-Compensation for Workplace Injuries – Charlotte Workers’ Compensation Lawyers
+Compensation for Workplace Injuries in North Carolina

 Many employed Americans work in dangerous occupations and face the risk of on-the-job injury on an almost daily basis.
 While the Occupational Safety and Health Administration (OSHA) and other federal and state agencies provide safety rules and regulations to promote workplace safety, employees can still suffer serious workplace injuries or occupational illnesses.
 When an employee is injured on-the-job, the process for compensating injury victims is apples-to-oranges when compared with getting compensation for non-work related injuries.

 At the Ramsay Law Firm, we have been effectively navigating injured clients through the workers’ compensation process for over 20 years.
 A workplace injury often means a period of disability where you are unable to work.
-These injuries can cause loads of stress for an injured worker and his (or her) family due to lost income during the time-off work.
+These injuries can cause loads of stress for an injured worker and his (or her) family due to lost income during the time off work.
 The workers’ compensation system can be complicated and generally provides less compensation (money) to injury victims than a personal injury lawsuit can provide.

 If you have suffered a work-related injury, you should contact an experienced workers’ compensation lawyer at the Ramsay Law Firm, PA before your employer shuttles you off to an industrial or occupational work injury clinic.
 The doctors at these clinics normally have a bias favoring employers by providing a very conservative diagnosis, and overly optimistic prognosis, with respect to the patient’s medical condition.
 Workers’ comp doctors rely on employers for patients.
 Their practices are built solely on injured workers.
 These doctors generally have financial agreements with employers, where the doctors agree to keep medical costs low and, in return, employers keep sending their injured workers to these doctors.
-Employers tend to stop using work comp doctors who makes too many findings of long-term disability favoring injured employees.
+Employers tend to stop using work comp doctors who make too many findings of long-term disability favoring injured employees.

 A Charlotte workers’ compensation attorney at the Ramsay Law Firm can offer you honest answers and experienced guidance at every stage of the process.
 We work to get you the care and compensation you need.
 Contact us today for a free consultation.

 Because the compensation available in a workers’ compensation claim is fairly limited, the workers’ compensation lawyers at the Ramsay Law Firm, PA look for responsible parties, other than your employer, who may have contributed to your injury.
 Workers’ compensation is the only choice available for filing a workplace injury against your employer.
 Often, other businesses or contractors or their agents or employees may share fault for causing your injuries.
-Our workers’ compensation attorneys may be able to file a personal injury lawsuit against a third-party, and a workers’ compensation claim with your employer.
-This allows you to take advantage of the workers’ compensation “no fault” system, while seeking a wider-range of damages against a third-party in a personal injury action.
+Our workers’ compensation attorneys may be able to file a personal injury lawsuit against a third-party and a workers’ compensation claim with your employer.
+This allows you to take advantage of the workers’ compensation “no-fault” system while seeking a wider-range of damages against a third-party in a personal injury action.

 Our committed and caring legal team recognizes the economic and physical obstacles that face workers who suffer serious injuries at the job site.
 The emotional stress and confusion of dealing with the complex workers’ compensation system add to this pressure.
 Our aggressive workplace injury lawyers have helped many clients receive greater compensation by seeking objective medical evaluations, rather than relying on medical reports prepared by work comp doctors who have a vested interest in minimizing your injuries and level of disability.